traefik/whoami/README.md

 #### `/api`

-Returns the whoami information as JSON.
-In addition, this endpoint will also print the headers sent by the client request.
+Returns the whoami information (and some extra information) as JSON.

 The optional `env` query parameter can be set to `true` to add the environment variables to the response.